laurabpaulsen/DecodingMagneto/decoding/README.md

 |:-----------|:------------
 | condition | Decoding the task condition (memory vs. visual)
 | cross_decoding | Decoding animacy training and testing on all pairs of sessions
+| cross_bins | mimicking the cross decoding analysis but instead of training on all pairs of sessions, training on all pairs of bins (each session is split into 11 bins)
 | ica | Testing the effect of ICA on decoding

 ## Files in the decoding directory